Ipouyall/Omega-Regular-Stoch-Cert/Documents/Instruction.md

 Results, including the summary table, are saved to `benchmark_results.txt` and printed to the terminal.

 > This command sets 300 seconds (5 minutes) timeout by default for each benchmark.
+> While this is sufficient for all benchmarks on a standard machine, a few may exceed this limit depending on system performance.
+> In such cases, you can increase the `TIME_LIMIT` parameter or run the specific benchmark individually, as described in [`Running the Artifact`](#5-running-the-artifact).

 ---